Choosing an IT Support Firm for Your Business

 About SSL Certificates

 SSL Certificates are digital keys used to authenticate network entities such as a client or a server.
 It is most famous for acting as the key for encrypted website transactions between a company’s server and an Internet user’s browser.
-Creating a Self Signed SSL Certificate for FreeIf you ever purchase anything from an eCommerce website or accessed your bank account or other Financial Institution, you have used a Secure Socket Layer Certificate to ensure the trust between that server and your browser.
+Go Daddy $12.99 SSL Sale!If you ever purchase anything from an eCommerce website or accessed your bank account or other Financial Institution, you have used a Secure Socket Layer Certificate to ensure the trust between that server and your browser.
 SSL Certificates can also be used to secure other types of Internet Traffic such as Email including POP3, SMTP, IMAP and Microsoft Exchange.

 When a client starts up a conversation with a server and requests that a Secure Socket Layer is created between the two parties, the server responds to the client with its SSL Certificate.
 The client can then validate the authenticity of the server ensuring that the server is who it claims to be.
 To authenticate that identity, the SSL Certificate is signed by a Certificate Authority (CA) such as Verisign, Thawte, a web hosting company such as Go Daddy or another trusted third party entity.
 The SSL Certificate comes with one of these trusted Certificate Authority signatures.
 When the client follows the Chain of Trust which can be checked against the CA’s public key, it can determine if the chain is acceptable by comparing the chain to the root certificates each operating system includes.